Logo

 2. The Analysis Worker Pipeline

 The AnalysisWorker (src/gui/analysis_worker.py) runs the analysis in a background thread to keep the UI responsive.
-It iterates through the moves and feeds them to the Analyzer.
+It creates an Analyzer instance and calls analyze_game().

 3. Stockfish Engine Interaction

-For each move, Analyzer (src/backend/analyzer.py) asks Stockfish for the "truth" of the position.
+For each move, Analyzer (src/backend/analyzer.py) asks Stockfish for the evaluation of the position.

 Engine Query